ManifestManah/GameMode-KingMod/README.md

 The objective for each team is to accumulate as many points as possible.
 The team with the most points at the end of the round, wins the round.

+## Settings & Configuration Information
+In the csgo/cfg/sourcemod/KingMod/ directory you will find a file called "kingmod_convars" which contains all of the convar settings the game mode provides.
+Below is a list of convar settings and what they do.

 ## Power Information
 There are a total of 22 completely different powers, and some of these powers have multiple tiers of potency ranging from C to S+ tier.